 While not guaranteed, typically yes.
 The league has several dates reserved in order to make-up games that were canceled for weather-related or other reasons.
 See the "Season Info" page for dates.

 If it is raining, how will I know if the games will be played?

-What is the SCCSA policy on equal playing time in the rec league?
+What is the league policy on equal playing time?

 Coaches are instructed to provide players with equal playing time.
 Because this is a recreational soccer league, our goal is to provide a fun, team environment in which to learn the game of soccer.

 What equipment do I need to buy for rec soccer?

 For the safety of each player shin guards must be worn to all practices and games, and they must be completely covered by socks at all times.
 Soccer cleats are recommended, but you may not wear baseball cleats (shoes with a toe cleat) or shoes with metal spikes.
 Each volunteer coach is offered equipment (balls, cones, etc.), but it is a good idea to bring a ball to practice if you have access to one.
 Size 3 soccer balls are recommended for children 7 and younger.
 Size 4 soccer balls are recommended for children 8-11 years old.
 Size 5 soccer balls are recommended for players 12 and over.

 How many girls play in the coed divisions?